What Does FEXI Measure in Neurons?: Discussion and Conclusions

 \subsection{Limitations}

 Beyond the already mentioned data insufficiency, the considered digitalized cells do not include any fine structure such as spines.
 This should not be a major problem because of their small size of the order of a micrometer.
 We anticipate that diffusion coarse-grains such feature during the characteristic time of a few milliseconds resulting in effective dendrite size and diffusivity.
 Such a renormalization should not change our results essentially.
+However, very thin spine necks are able to prolong the dendrite-spine exchange time \cite{Chakwizira2025preprint,Simsek2025preprint} thus shifting the effective coarse graining to later times.
 We note also the absence of any structure inside the soma that can contribute to some increase in the preexchange lifetime.